Busy days ahead for PM at key meetings

-The prime minister says a one-on-one meeting with Chinese President Xi Jinping is still on the cards on the sidelines of the G20 summit.
+A one-on-one meeting with Chinese President Xi Jinping remains on the cards on the sidelines of the G20 summit, Prime Minister Anthony Albanese says.

-As Anthony Albanese prepares to fly out on Friday to meet with key world leaders at a series of summits, he said the meetings came at a difficult time for the global economy.
+As Mr Albanese prepared to fly out later on Friday to meet key world leaders at a series of summits, he said the meetings came at a difficult time for the global economy.

 “We’ll wait and see.
 I, of course, will be at the same summit as him at the G20 being held in Indonesia,” he told Sydney radio 2GB on Friday.